-A clef
+- A clef

 - Navigation markings – repeats, 1st and 2nd endings, etc.

 Sheet music will also often include items specific to the particular instrument.
-For example, violin sheet music may include numbers to signify position on the neck, bow direction markings, and specific markings for vibrato and pizzicato, techniques specific to the violin.
+For example, violin sheet music may consist of numbers to signify position on the neck, bow direction markings, and particular markings for vibrato and pizzicato, techniques specific to the violin.

-First, let’s look at the basic elements you’ll see on sheet music and then address some of the specific markings you’ll find on violin sheet music.
+First, let’s look at the basic elements you’ll see when reading violin music sheets.
+Then, we’ll address some of the specific markings you’ll find on your sheet music.

 The Basics: The Staff, Clef, Key Signature, & Time Signature

-Music is written on a type of grid that consists of five lines and four spaces, called a staff.
+You’ll see music on a type of grid that consists of five lines and four spaces.
+This is called a staff.
 Each of these lines and spaces signifies a specific note or pitch.
-Music is always read from left to right, and on the left hand side is a symbol called a clef.
+We read music from left to right and on the left-hand side, there’s a clef symbol.

 The illustration above shows us a G or treble clef.
 It’s called the G clef because it somewhat resembles the letter G and the bottom circle surrounds the second line, which is the note G in treble clef.

-The bottom staff shows a bass, or F clef.
-It is known as an F clef not only because it resembles the letter F, but also because the two dots surround the second line from the top, which is the note F in the bass clef.
+This image shows an F clef.
+It’s known as an F clef because it resembles the letter F and because the two dots surround the second line from the top of the staff, which is the note F in the bass clef.

-When you’re learning how to read violin sheet music, you’ll only be dealing with treble clef, so we will look specifically at the notes in that clef.
+When you’re learning how to read violin sheet music, you’ll only be dealing with treble clefs, so we’ll look specifically at the notes in that clef.